-Click on My Account at the top right of the library's search screen.
+Or from any page within the catalog you can lick on Requests at the top right of the library's search screen.

-At the far right under Actions, you also have the option to Cancel your ILL request if you decide you no longer need the item.
+At the far left you also have the option to Cancel your ILL request if you decide you no longer need the item.

 Once your ILL item arrives at the selected campus, the staff there will contact you.
 We frequently use your student email, so be sure to check that regularly.